Spata-Artemida to Amsterdam (ATH–AMS) — Airlines, Schedules & Connections

 Flights from ATH to AMS

-Athens Eleftherios Venizelos International Airport (ATH) and Amsterdam Airport Schiphol (AMS) are connected by nonstop service from Aegean Airlines, SKY express, Transavia and KLM.
-With 45 weekly departures, this is a heavily served route.
+Athens Eleftherios Venizelos International Airport (ATH) and Amsterdam Airport Schiphol (AMS) are connected by nonstop service from Aegean Airlines, Big Sky Airlines, Transavia, KLM and Saudia.
+With 88 weekly departures, this is a heavily served route.

 ATH to AMS Flight Duration and Schedule